Lawsuit Blames Recalled Philips CPAP Foam For Causing Wife’s Lung Cancer Death

 According to the lawsuit, Joleen Shiffler was prescribed, and purchased, a Philips DreamStation CPAP Auto device in January 2018 to treat her sleep apnea.
 By November 22, 2020, less than two years later, she was dead of stage 4 lung cancer.
 The lawsuit notes she had no other risk factors or lung issues before she began using the device.

-Less than a year after her death, Doug Shiffler discovered that her CPAP device was part of a massive recall, and the manufacturer acknowledged that a polyester-based (PE-PUR) sound abatement foam inside the devices may break down and degrade, releasing black particles or debris directly into the sleep apnea machine’s air pathways, exposing users to a number of toxic chemicals and gases.
+Less than a year after her death, Doug Shiffler discovered that her CPAP device was part of a massive recall, and the manufacturer acknowledged that a polyester-based (PE-PUR) sound abatement foam inside the devices may break down and degrade, releasing black particles or debris directly into the sleep apnea machine’s air pathways, exposing users to a number of toxic chemicals and gases that may cause DNA damage resulting in cancer from CPAP foam.

 Weeks after the recall, an FDA inspection found evidence that Philips knew about the problem with the degrading sound abatement foam since at least 2015, identifying emails exchanged with the foam supplier that discussed the problem.
 However, no investigation was initiated or corrective actions were taken until the massive recall was announced in June 2021.